-Financial data regarding the risk management are described in Note 32 of the Annual Financial Statements of BNP Paribas Bank Polska SA for 2012.
+Financial data regarding the risk management are described in Note 32 of the Annual Consolidated Financial Statements of the Group of BNP Paribas Bank Polska SA for 2012.

 7.6.
 Proceedings pending before Court, Relevant Arbitration Body or Public Administration Body